MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-helloworld/interact-03.md

     });
     ```

 1. Since the *createScene* function is now returning a promise instead of a scene, we need to modify how *createScene* and *engine.runRenderLoop* are called.
-Replace the current calls of these functions, which is located right before the *\</script>* tag, with the code below:
+Replace the current calls of these functions, which are located right before the *\</script>* tag, with the code below:

     ```javascript
     createScene().then(sceneToRender => {